 To visualise this, let’s use a popular metaphor for a difficult undertaking, climbing Mount Everest.
 If you were going to send someone to climb Mount Everest, would you send them without regard for their physical and mental capacity to manage the journey?
 Would you send them knowing that they have not yet acquired the skills to make the climb?
 Would you send them without first obtaining the proper oxygen, mountaineering equipment, a guide, or Sherpas to assist them?
 Similarly, not equipping your organisation for change puts employees, customers, the management team, and the shareholders at risk.

-How to Assess if Organisation is Ready for Change?
+How to Assess if the Organisation is Ready for Change?

 - Leadership’s capacity to lead the change: First and foremost, people need to feel that the leaders have the competency and authority to lead the change.
 Whether or not the leadership has the credibility, knowledge, and skills to lead the change will be a judgement the employees will make at the outset.
 If they believe the leadership is lacking, they are unlikely to accept the change and put forth the extra effort to make it a success even if it is the right change.

-- The organization’s history with change: This focuses both on the degree to which past efforts have achieved their benefits and goals and the manner in which this If previous change efforts were unsuccessful, took a long time to realize benefits, or were launched with little regard for the individual change process (read ADKAR), it could indicate that organization is not ready to accept new change.
+- The organisation’s history with change: This focuses both on the degree to which past efforts have achieved their benefits and goals and the manner in which this If previous change efforts were unsuccessful, took a long time to realise benefits, or were launched with little regard for the individual change process (read ADKAR), it could indicate that organisation is not ready to accept new change.

 - Capacity for change: Employees will make their own assessment on their capacity for change.
 If the ground work in points 1-3 is not laid, if they are over tasked with daily operations, if they don’t feel they have the skills, time, or resources to make change, they will likely not be willing to adopt it.
 Similarly, if they are already overwhelmed by changes that are already in process, they may experience change fatigue leaving them with no room to go through the emotional and mental stress of an additional change.